Eric Swalwell: 2020 presidential campaign

-On April 8, 2019, Swalwell announced his candidacy for president on The Late Show with Stephen Colbert.
-He also released a campaign ad announcing his campaign on his social media pages.
-Swalwell said that gun control would be the primary focus of his campaign.
-He made a formal announcement at Dublin High School on April 14, 2019.
+On April 8, 2019, Swalwell launched his candidacy for president on The Late Show with Stephen Colbert, followed by a formal declaration at Dublin High School on April 14, 2019.

 Swalwell participated in one presidential debate.
 During the debate, he commented that he was six years old when Joe Biden spoke of passing the torch to a younger generation.
 Swalwell's polling average never rose above 1%.
 On July 8, 2019, he withdrew from the race.
 At the time, he was at risk of not qualifying for the second set of debates.

+2026 gubernatorial campaign

+Swalwell launched his gubernatorial campaign on November 20, 2025, to succeed term-limited Democratic governor Gavin Newsom, during an appearance on Jimmy Kimmel Live!.
+For the majority of his campaign, Swalwell was the top-polling Democrat in the jungle primary, usually performing better than his Democratic opponents which included former congresswoman Katie Porter, former presidential candidate Tom Steyer, and former HHS Secretary Xavier Becerra.